danjmorris/plhio/README.md

 3. `heroku addons:add mongohq`

 That's it!
 Your app should be live and shareable.
 Type `heroku open` to view it.

+After app modifications run:

+    grunt heroku

+then commit and push the heroku folder.

 ## Contribution Help and Guidelines
 Coming soon...